Leoriem-code/Numerical-base-converter/README.md

 # Numerical-base-converter
-A python file with a code to convert number in a base to another
+A python file with a code to convert number from a base to another